 Librarians and staff at Jenkins Law Library are not able to give legal advice, select or fill out forms, write briefs or memorandum, or conduct any research for you.
 The information found in this guide is not a substitute for professional legal advice.
 Jenkins Law Library assumes no responsibility and accepts no liability for actions taken by users of this research guide or the links provided therein.

-Our Self-Help guide offers a selection of links on a variety of subjects, including custody & support, divorce, ejectment, elder law, landlord tenant, and memorandum of law.
+Our Self-Help guide offers a selection of links on a variety of subjects, including custody & support, divorce, ejectment, elder law, landlord tenant, and memorandum of law (writing a brief).
 Jenkins also has a variety of print and electronic resources available in the library.

 Our Research Guides offer guidance on where you can start your legal research at Jenkins for a selection of topics.
 If you decide to visit the library, our librarians can guide you to further sources that may help with your research.